Sharlaan/Livetasks/README.md

 pm2 delete all
 pm2 kill
 ```
-Next, run `yarn start` on each server and client CLIs:
+Next, run `npm start` on each server and client CLIs:
 this will run both servers with nodemon in automatic watch mode.
 // TODO: use Webpack